 Well, it’s also an upward spiral.
 And it was fascinating to be at the other end of it for once.
 People here trust the government because it knows what the fuck it’s doing and does it well.
 So they do what it says.

-Planning the Film
+Planning the Documentary

 From the earliest conversations, Matthew was insistent that the film be almost entirely centered around me.
 Obviously, me, my ego, and I thought this was a fucking brilliant idea.

 But it also made sense.
 The book is highly personal.
 And a lot of what makes it powerful is my own vulnerability in sharing some of the darker episodes of my own life.
-In fact, that’s largely what makes the book work—by sharing the worst moments of my life, rather than the best, I am demonstrating the power of the concepts of the book—the power that can be found in accepting pain and struggle, coming to terms with one’s own mortality and failings, being comfortable with rejection and embarrassment, etc.
+In fact, that’s largely what makes The Subtle Art work—by sharing the worst moments of my life, rather than the best, I am demonstrating the power of the concepts of the book—the power that can be found in accepting pain and struggle, coming to terms with one’s own mortality and failings, being comfortable with rejection and embarrassment, etc.